Parse And validate unstructured contact data

 Many Openprise customers have to deal with contact data they receive from third parties that are rather “untidy”.
 This contact data can contain information for person name, company name, and address.
 This data can be very difficult to ingest by your applications until they are put in a more structured format.
-Let’s take a look at some of the challenges we see and we will outline how Openprise can help.
+Let’s take a look at some of the challenges we see when parsing unstructured data and we will outline how Openprise can help.

 Unstructured Contact Data Challenges